developerpeachy/100-days-of-code/README.md

 EDIT: I managed to fix my Light/Dark mode bug on my website!
 It turned out that I needed to make the Header component and add all my logic for switching from Light -> Dark mode in there.
 I'm so glad i fixed this tonight!

 **Link(s) to work**: [Rosalie's website](https://rosalie.dev/)

+### Day 5: April 9, 2020

+**Today's Progress**: Added basic SEO, a Favicon and fixed some minor accessibility issues.

+**Thoughts**: I noticed these issues arising so I have fixed some of these tonight.
+I added some basic SEO guidelines, added in an emoji Favicon and fixed up some minor accessibility issues.
+I'll be looking into how I may be able to reduce the loading time of the images.

+**Link(s) to work**: [Rosalie's website](https://rosalie.dev/)